DeepRegNet/DeepReg/docs/source/contributing/demo.md

   github.com/DeepRegNet/deepreg-model-zoo being preferred for storing the models.
 Please contact the Development Team for access;
-- The pre-trained model, e.g. ckpt files, should be downloaded and extracted under the `dataset` folder.
+- The pre-trained model, e.g. ckpt files, should be downloaded and extracted under the `dataset/pretrained` folder.
 Avoid overwriting with user-trained models;

 ## Training

-- Each demo _must_ have a `demo_train.py` script.
-If using command line interface `deepreg_train`, this file needs to print a message to direct the user to the readme.md file (described below) for instructions;
+- Each demo _must_ have a `demo_train.py` script;
 - This is accompanied by one or more config yaml files in the same folder.
-If appropriate, please use the same demo folder name for the config file.
-Add postfix if using multiple config files, e.g. `unpaired_lung_ct_dataset.yaml`, `unpaired_lung_ct_train.yaml`.
+Please use the same demo folder name for the config file.
+Add postfix if multiple training methods are provided, e.g. `unpaired_ct_abdomen_comb.yaml`, `unpaired_ct_abdomen_unsup.yaml`.

 ## Predicting

-- Each demo _must_ have a `demo_predict.py` script; If using command line interface `deepreg_predict`, this file needs to print a message to direct users to the readme.md file (described below) for instructions;
+- Each demo _must_ have a `demo_predict.py` script;
 - By default, the pre-trained model should be used in `demo_predict.py`.
 However, the instruction should be clearly given to use the user-trained model, saved with the `demo_train.py`;
-- Report registration results.
-Provide at least one piece of numerical metric (Dice, distance error, etc) to show the efficacy of the registration.
-Optimum performance is not required;
-- Provide at least one piece of visualisation of the results, such as moving image vs fixed image vs warped moving image (pred_fixed_image).
-This may be simply done by selecting the typical results from the predict output.
-If possible, save the visualisation to (e.g. png/jpg) files, avoiding compatibility issues.
-Pointing to the relevant file paths generated using `deepreg_predict` is recommended.

 ## A README.md file